bok3948/AI_Compressor/README.md

    ```sh
    python compressor.py --mode [0 or 1] --model [MODEL_NAME] --data [DATA_PATH]
    ```
-   #available model list: resnet, deit(from timm), mobilenetv2 (other model may be not compatible with this code) Most of CNN model is okay but transoformer need to be change forward function
+   #available model list: resnet, deit(from timm), mobilenetv2 (other model may be not compatible with this code) Most of CNN model is okay but transoformer need to change forward function

 ## Results
 The compressor has been tested with various models, including MobileNetV2, ResNet18, and DeiT.
 The results demonstrate a trade-off between latency, size, and accuracy.